clampz/clampz.github.io/_posts/2018-06-20-practical-bughunting-pt1.md

 You might be thinking to yourself - this arbitrary write is simple! fourxm->tracks is null, plus our controlled current_track gives us an arbitrary write!
 Afterwards you may be surprised to find the following assembly for that assignment:

-In the book tobias says the algorithm is as such:
+In the author says the algorithm is as such:

 ```
  edx + ((ebx + ebx * 4) << 2) + 0x10 = destination address of write operation